umbraco/UmbracoDocs/Tutorials/index.md

 ## [Editor's Manual](Editors-Manual/)

-The editors manual is a detailed yet easy to read user guide aimed at Umbraco editors for step-by-step instructions on performing every day tasks with Umbraco 7
+The editors manual is a detailed user guide aimed at Umbraco editors for step-by-step instructions on performing every day tasks with Umbraco.

 ## [Custom Error pages](Custom-Error-Pages)